IAE V2500: V2500SelectOne

-On October 10, 2005, IAE announced the launch of the V2500Select—later called V2500SelectOne—with a sale to IndiGo Airlines to power 100 A320-series aircraft.
+On October 10, 2005, IAE announced the launch of the V2500Select—later called V2500SelectOne—with a sale to IndiGo to power 100 A320-series aircraft.
 The V2500SelectOne is a combination performance improvement package and aftermarket agreement.
 In February 2009, Pratt & Whitney upgraded the first V2500-A5 to the SelectOne Retrofit standard; the engine was owned by US Airways and had been in use since 1998.

 V2500SelectTwo

 On March 15, 2011, IAE announced an upgrade option of V2500 SelectOne Engines to the SelectTwo Program.
 It offers reduced fuel consumption due to a software upgrade and Reduced Ground Idle (RGI), and is available since 2014 for the V2500-A5 variants.